travess/Emoji-Script/README.md

 ## Description

-Emoji Script is a program that rapidly generates portraits.
+Emoji Script is a program (script) that rapidly generates portraits.
 The portraits are geometric and usually rounded.
 They look like avatars.
 They are cropped at the chest.